philoserf/actions/README.md

-# Tool container images/GitHub actions
+# Container images/GitHub actions

-These are container images for tools I use.
-I remove them here once I find a better one maintained elsewhere.
+These are container images for the tools I use.
+I will remove them here once I find a better one maintained elsewhere.